yunuskoroglu/mis2003-fall25/w4/hw4.md

 ### Steps to Complete:
 1. **Solve the Problems**
    - Solve the problems independently or use resources (internet, AI coding assistants, etc.)
-   - Ensure you fully understand both the problem and solution
+   - Ensure you fully understand both the problem and solution.
+   - You are free to solve and understand questions by yourself first, these process does not need to be recorded.
+After you feel ready enough then pass to step 2.

 2. **Prepare Video Presentations**
    - Create a 1-minute video for each question (2 minutes total minimum, 5 minutes maximum)